celefthe/celefthe.github.io/_posts/2025-08-30-a-phd-is-more-than-the-research.md

     "It wasn't all that bad, was it?"
 </div>

-By and large, I think I've been very lucky with my PhD.
+By and large, I think I've was lucky with my PhD.
 I had an incredible supervisor, awesome colleagues, and a super interesting project that I was able to make my own.
 Most of my challenges came mainly from the fact that doing a PhD is _hard_.
 The science is hard, the experiments are hard, the analysis is hard, the writing is hard.
 The whole thing, really, is just not easy.

 Also there was a global pandemic going on, which certainly didn't help.